-We usually have some sunny days in May, June, July, and August, so 15 minutes a day in the sun, then put sunblock on.
+We usually have some sunny days in May, June, July and August, so 15 minutes a day in the sun, then put sun block on.
 If you burn easily, please do not try to get your Vitamin D from the sun.

-• In the winter it is extremely important to make sure you are getting enough Vitamin D3.
+In the winter it is extremely important to make sure you are getting enough Vitamin D3.

-Dairy products are one of the best sources of calcium (milk, cheese, and yoghurt), especially fortified milks, as they have calcium and vitamin D3.
+Dairy products are one of the best sources of calcium (milk, cheese and yoghurt), especially the fortified milks, as they have calcium and vitamin D3.
 Bread, nuts, oily fish, sesame seeds, dried fruit, and tofu also contain calcium, as well as some dark green vegetables.
-Some brands of orange juice and most breakfast cereals have added calcium.
-How much calcium and Vitamin D3 Women and men 50+ years with bone loss = 1200 mg of Calcium per day Women and men 50+ with bone loss = 20-30µ / 800-1000 IU of Vitamin D3 per day
+Some brands of orange juice and most breakfast cereals have added calcium , Vitamin D3 and first class proteins.

 *Note: There are Calcium and vitamin D3 supplements, as well as vitamin d supplements, but should only be taken by those who cannot get their daily amounts from food.